-Apparat – Hum of Maybe review
+Apparat – A Hum of Maybe review

 What’s in an album title?
-Sascha Ring chose Hum of Maybe because he’d sifted through the turmoil many feel in these most insecure of times and managed to find the grains of possibility; a follow up to the Grammy nominated LP5, strife strife preceded it, such that when work on it had concluded it felt like finding the end of a tunnel.
+Sascha Ring chose A Hum of Maybe because he’d sifted through the turmoil many feel in these most insecure of times and managed to find the grains of possibility; a follow up to the Grammy nominated LP5, strife preceded it, such that when work on it had concluded it felt like finding the end of a tunnel.

-Hum of Maybe is perhaps inevitably the story of an artist reclaiming their life, but the tension of such an elemental journey is mirrored on the title track, it’s intimacy bringing listeners closer.
+A Hum of Maybe is perhaps inevitably the story of an artist reclaiming their life, but the tension of such an elemental journey is mirrored on the title track, it’s intimacy bringing listeners closer.
 Structurally, there are some fine precedents here – Bonobo‘s tribal, understated rhythms, The Blue Nile‘s skeletal drama, Colour of Spring era Talk Talk on Pieces Falling; This like the other collaborative effort Tilth (Where Armenian-American singer KÁRYYN guests) adds some much needed light.

 You can read a full review here.